Advanced Academic Programs

 - Level IV, Full-Time Advanced Academic Programs, Grades 3-8

 Students found eligible for placement in full-time Level IV Advanced Academic Programs through a central selection process receive a highly challenging instructional program in the four core subject areas.
 Screening for this level of service occurs in the fall for students who are new to FCPS and in the spring for all other students.
-The referral deadline is October 5, 2017 for students who are new to FCPS and January 12, 2018, for spring screening.
 Additional information is available in the Parent Information Packet published on the FCPS website.

 Multiple criteria are reviewed to determine eligibility for all FCPS advanced academic services.
 The local school committee determines student eligibility for part-time school-based services.
 The countywide central selection committee determines eligibility for full-time AAP Level IV placement.